 Avatar Animation: depending on the avatar representation format, this entity retrieves the base Avatar, receives representation format-specific animation data streams, and performs the avatar animation to produce the animated avatar that will be used in the rendering process.
 [Note that some animation approaches may not need to rely on the 3D base avatar, instead they directly produce rendered 2D view of the Avatar.]

 Scene Management: creates and composes the shared 3D scene for all participants.
-It integrates a description of the user’s Avatar and updates its position and orientation based on the user’s pose.
+It integrates a description of the user’s Avatar and updates its position and orientation based on the user’s pose and updates avatar properties (e.g. the textures if the texture source is changed or the texture is mapped from a video).
 The updated scene is shared with all participants.

 Animation data generation: generating animation data from raw signals.
 The raw signals may come from cameras, microphones, and specialized motion capturing devices, etc. For example, through the current functional element, the video captured by the camera can be converted into facial feature points, and the audio captured by the microphone can be converted into text, etc.